-Using a high output ceramic pickup in the bridge and an alnico in the neck can give you a guitar that can have a great distorted tone from the bridge and a clear clean tone in the neck, but an instrument that can have issues with volume differences.
+Using a high output ceramic pickup in the bridge and an alnico in neck pickups can give you a guitar that can have a great distorted tone when you use the bridge pickup and a clear clean tone in the neck pickup, but an instrument that can have issues with volume differences.

 Which Pickup To Use

 Why would you use the bridge pickup?
 If you want that extra bite and twang, then a Telecaster bridge pickup is key.